alessia-s/Digimon16s/readme.md

 # DIGIMON16s
 ![Senza nome](https://user-images.githubusercontent.com/84088778/118647347-89103f00-b7e1-11eb-87cf-248cc7abf5db.png)

-*This code was developed by Anna Corrà, Davide Santinello and Alessia Strapazzon as part of a project carried out during the course of Microbial Metagenomics
+*This code was developed by Anna Corrà, Davide Santinello and Alessia Strappazzon as part of a project carried out during the course of Microbial Metagenomics
 (Molecular Biology master degree) at the University of Padova under the supervision of Prof. Stefano Campanaro and Dr. Arianna Basile.*